rovingpen/path-of-the-kings/chapter-03.md

 "I... have done many terrible things that I came to regret.
 I took countless lives for the sake of saving even more lives.
 Because Death is not such a scary thing, but...
 I was conceited.
 I didn't realize that for nearly every life I took somebody was suffering for the loss.
 For every life I saved I condemned somebody to live with in pain and sorrow.
 I've killed and killed and killed.
 And the only thing I had on my hands was blood.
 In the end the people I've saved are those I've killed, instead of those I've spared.
 I've brought no happiness into the world.
 No joy.
 I've only destroyed.
 My actions haven't brought a single smile."

-"Dad...."
+"Dad..."
 Shirou began but Kiritsugu continued.

 "Until we met I've only brought death, because I knew that it wasn't the worst possible evil, but...
 It was an evil nonetheless.
 But then... then I saved you and that saved me in return.
 The first person I've saved not by killing somebody else, even if I was involved in the cause of the disaster."
 He paused for a moment for breath.
 "Still the weight of the things I did is crushing me, haunting my dreams, wearing me down day after day.
 I can't undo the past.
 The lives I've taken cannot be restored.
 You saved me, Shirou, from being nothing but a murderer, but only death will free me from the burden I've put on my shoulders in the name of my misguided conceptions."
 At this point he took another moment to organize his thoughts.